aav7fl/website/_posts/2023-10-13-tackle-tracking-water-usage.md

 Now that we have a rate in our preferred unit, we need to calculate the actual _consumption_.
 I'm using the [Riemann sum helper](https://www.home-assistant.io/integrations/integration/) to convert rate into consumption.

 > Note: I'm using a right-hand side Riemann sum for this calculation.
 If I use a left-hand/mid-point, and I don't capture any water usage for a while, we would see a huge spike in consumption when the next data point is tracked because it would assume a non-zero rate occurred over the entire duration.
 This is corrected by using a right-hand Riemann sum.
+>
+> Note 2: [Starting in 2024.7](https://github.com/home-assistant/core/pull/110685), make sure you force the `max_sub_interval` to something like 30s - 60s.
+That is because the source data (flow rate) sensor from the sprinkler may not update frequently if the water flow is stable.
+If we let this value sit, our Riemann sum won't update for a while and cause the calculations between our two meters to be slightly off until it can correct itself later.

 ![Riemann sum of OpenSprinkler flow rate](/assets/img/2023/10/riemann_sum.png)*Consumption by Riemann sum integration*